-Garden City Challenger Soccer/TOPSoccer – (Spring & Fall) Garden City TOPSoccer’s Spring 2017 season started Saturday April 1st from 11:30am – 1pm at Tullamore Park in Garden City.
-The season continues through June 17th.
+TOPSoccer (Spring & Fall) Garden City TOPSoccer’s Spring 2018 season starts Saturday, April 7th from 11:30am – 1pm at Tullamore Park in Garden City.
 The program is open to pre-k through 12th grade and both Garden City residents and non-residents are welcome.
 There is no cost to play and uniform shirts and soccer balls are provided.
 Soccer shoes and shorts are recommended.
 Players must wear shin guards.
 Middle School and High School age volunteers are also needed to work with the players.
 No soccer experience is necessary.
 If you have any questions or need directions to Tullamore Park please contact Andy Garger at firstname.lastname@example.org or 516-775-8058.
 To Register click here.

 Challenger Athletics Inc. (Challenger Lacrosse – South Shore) – For details, please visit their website at www.challengerlax.com